What are the ACID Database Properties?

 - Atomic – Transaction acting on several pieces of information complete only if all pieces successfully save.
 Here, “all or nothing” applies to the transaction.

 - Consistent – The saved data cannot violate the integrity of the database.
-Interrupted modifications are rolled back to ensure the database is in a state before the change takes place.

 - Isolation – No other transactions take place and affect the transaction in question.
-This prevents “mid-air collisions.”
+This prevents “mid-air collisions.” (see: Transaction Isolation Levels)

 - Durable – System failures or restarts do not affect committed transactions.